Menu Close

 Depression

-a mental health condition characterised by persistent feelings of sadness, hopelessness and a lack of interest or pleasure in activities
+A mental health condition characterised by persistent feelings of sadness, hopelessness and a lack of interest in activities.

 Obsessive Compulsive Disorder (OCD)